dbgitter/ReSearch/README.md

 The input format is a 1 column list of resistor values in a text file.
 Engineering, scientific, integer or decimal format can be used (for MatLab).

+The output shows a list of resistance values to use, the actual resistance found, and the actual tolerance achieved.

-Please see the "unformatted" description text in ReSearch_Info.txt for the full readme text.
+Please see the "unformatted" description text in ReSearch_Info.txt for the full description.
 Use the raw format.